-If you have turned Insights on for a project on Semaphore, but you don't see any test files on the Insights page, or some stats are missing, this guide will help you find the source of the problem.
+If you have turned Test file performance Insights on for a project on Semaphore, but you don't see any test files on the Test file performance tab, or some stats are missing, this guide will help you find the source of the problem.

-Semaphore supports Insights for RSpec and Cucumber testing frameworks.
-If you are using some other framework, but you would still like to use Insights, please let us know by answering few short questions.
+Semaphore supports Test file performance Insights for RSpec and Cucumber testing frameworks.
+If you are using some other framework, but you would still like to use Test file performance Insights, please let us know by answering few short questions.

 At the moment, Semaphore supports only RSpec 3.x.
-If you are using earlier versions of RSpec, it's likely that you will see test files on the Insights page, but you won't see all stats.
+If you are using earlier versions of RSpec, it's likely that you will see test files in the Test file performance tab, but you won't see all stats.
 Percentage of passed builds will be visible, but stats for mean time, max time and standard deviation will be missing.
 The solution to this problem is to upgrade to a newer version of RSpec.

-If you use RSpec 3.x, but you don't see any test files on the Insights page, there are a few possible causes described below.
+If you use RSpec 3.x, but you don't see any test files in the Test file performance tab, there are a few possible causes described below.

-Semaphore Insights are displayed only for test files that take more than 10 seconds to finish.
+Semaphore Test filer performance Insights are displayed only for test files that take more than 10 seconds to finish.

 There are a few ways to pass configuration options to RSpec runner:

-When you turn RSpec Insights on on a project, Semaphore will set the value of
+When you turn RSpec Test file performance Insights on on a project, Semaphore will set the value of SPEC_OPTS environment variable:

 export SPEC_OPTS="--format documentation --format json --out rspec_report.json"